Cressi Leonardo vs. Giotto – Recreational Dive Computers Compared

 Go for the console if you want to see the data which can be tricky if you have your hands full, e.g. in an emergency when you help your buddy.
 It’s easier to look at your wrist in those cases.

 This comparison only highlights the major differences between the two models.
-You can check out our detailed review of the Giotto here.
-If you lean towards the Leonardo, then have a look at this in-depth review which should answer all your questions.
+You can check out our detailed review of the Giotto dive computer here.
+If you lean towards the Leonardo dive computer, then have a look at this in-depth review which should answer all your questions.

-If you’re a beginner and you know you will stick with the sport, then you might be better off investing the additional money into the Giotto.
+If you’re a beginner and you know you will stick with the sport, then you might be better off investing the additional money and choosing the Giotto.
 The additional functions allow it to grow with your experience.

-If you’re able to pay a little more by getting the Giotto, then you push that ceiling farther out.
-You most likely will never run out of functionality on it if you’re recreational diving.
+If you’re able to pay a little more by getting the Cressi Giotto, then you push that ceiling farther out.
+You most likely will never run out of functionality on it if you’re recreational diving or even want to venture into some mainstream technical dive certifications.

 A big advantage of the Giotto vs the Leonardo for more experienced divers is the three-button navigation.
 As a beginner, it might end up being a little confusing to use three buttons to step through the different features but with some experience, it’s faster and more intuitive.